 What about workers being pressured to give to the United Way?

 The United Way of South Central Indiana is opposed to anyone being forced to make a contribution.
-We want people to give because they want to and at a level that is comfortable for them.
+We want people to give because they want to, and at a level that is comfortable for them.

 I work for a living.
 I pay my own way.
 I am never going to use these services.
 Why should I give?

 If you never use these services, you are a rare person.
-There are very few families that are not touched by Boys & Girls Club, programs at the Salvation Army or the services of the American Red Cross.
+There are very few families that are not touched by the Boys & Girls Club, programs at the Salvation Army or the services of the American Red Cross.
 When a tragedy strikes, United Way agencies are there as a place to turn for help.
 The services provided by agencies are available to anyone, many are regardless of income.

 What if I don't want to give to a particular agency?

 The United Way is a federation of many different agencies.
 Obviously, not all agencies will appeal to all contributors.
-The total package, however, assures that essential services are available to all residents of Lawrence and Orange Counties.
-A contributor also has the option of designating all or a portion of his gift to a specific agency or agencies.
+The total package, however, assures that essential services are available to all residents of Lawrence and Orange counties.
+A contributor also has the option of designating all or a portion of the gift to a specific agency or agencies.
 He or she may also choose not to contribute to a particular agency.